 The deployment of both FCEVs and the associated hydrogen fueling infrastructure is mainly for commercial applications in California, with a growing commercial deployment.
 As such, hydrogen fueling for transportation vehicles is not widely offered for retail sale.
-Executive Order B-48-18 requires the development of 200 hydrogen stations in California by 2025.107 At the time the 2022 AQMP was developed, there were 55 public and private hydrogen fueling stations operating in the United States and only 10 of these offered public fueling.
+Executive Order B-48-18 requires the development of 200 hydrogen stations in California by 2025.
+At the time the 2022 AQMP was developed, there were 55 public and private hydrogen fueling stations operating in the United States and only 10 of these offered public fueling.
 There were 23 hydrogen fueling stations operating in California, with nine accessible to the public.
-However, there are ongoing CEC-funded projects which increased the total number of publicly available hydrogen stations in California to 54 which will help support the deployment of FCEVs in urban retail markets, and then phased into a wider set of strategic urban areas before it is expanded into a nationwide network.
+However, there are ongoing CEC-funded projects which increased the total number of publicly available hydrogen stations in California to 54 which will help support the deployment of FCEVs in urban retail markets.
+CEC expects that hydrogen infrastructure will first be deployed in a few select urban markets, and then phased into a wider set of strategic urban areas before it is expanded into a nationwide network.
 [CEC, 2021c].
 The California Fuel Cell Partnership provides an on-line hydrogen fuel station map